(Image: Zen Buddha Silence by Marilyn Barbone.)

 Buffett goes on to note that in 1964, Workouts were a big drag on performance.
 So Workouts didn’t work in every year, but they did tend to produce excellent returns over time.
 And these returns were uncorrelated or negatively correlated with the returns of the Generals.
 Buffett wrote: “In years of market decline, it piles up a big edge for us; during bull markets, it is a drag on performance.”

 Note: Merger arbitrage has gotten much more difficult and competitive these days based on a much larger number of investors and based on huge computing power.
 Thus, merger arbitrage is best not to do for most investors today.
 Yet there are other types of investments with low correlation with the overall market that nonetheless can provide good long-term returns.
-For instance, privately owned businesses might serve in this role (Miller, page 118).
+For instance, privately owned businesses might serve in this role.
+Energy-related stocks—if held for at least 5 years—have low correlation with the overall market and also tend to outperform it.
+Similarly, many microcap stocks have relatively low correlation with the broad market and outperform it over time.

 Controls are situations when Buffett bought enough stock so as to influence management to unlock value.
 Miller gives the example of the Sanborn Map Company.
 Buffett had more than one-third of the Partnership invested in this stock.
+The company published and constantly revised highly detailed maps of all cities in the United States.
+Fire insurance companies were the primary users of these maps.
 Buffett wrote:

 In the early 1950’s a competitive method of underwriting known as ‘carding’ made inroads on Sanborn’s business and after-tax profits of the map business fell from an average level of over $500,000 in the late 1930’s to under $100,000 in 1958 and 1959.
 Considering the upward bias in the economy during this period, this amounted to an almost complete elimination of what had been sizable, stable earning power.